 The key term is digital.
 Cyber security relates to the protection of critical data that is digital or electronic.

 A vital part of cyber security comes from determining three key questions:

 - What security do you have in place to protect it?

 ISACA (formerly known as the Information Systems Audit and Control Association) state that information security "Ensures that only authorised users (confidentiality) have access to accurate and complete information (integrity) when required (availability).”

 Information security (InfoSec or IS) protects both physical and digital data.
 Its essential tasks are to prevent:

 In contrast to cybersecurity, InfoSec aims to defend data in any form, while cybersecurity is only concerned with electronically held data.

-The main areas of storing data include servers, desktops, laptops, or the internet.
-However, in particular, business sectors or situations, critical data resides in physical form.
+The main areas of storing data include servers, desktops, laptops, and the internet.
+However, in particular, in business sectors or situations, critical data resides in physical form.

 Often referred to InfoSec is as another way of alluding to data security.
 Before embarking on a new security program, look at your information security as it is the bedrock of data security.

-IS specialists are focused on CIA (the confidentiality, integrity and availability) of data.
+IS specialists are focused on the CIA (the confidentiality, integrity and availability) of data.